-However, Denmark is usually packed with tourists during July and August, so you may have to fight the crowds.
-If you want to avoid the busy travel season altogether, May can be a good time to travel -- when the weather is still mild enough for outdoor activities.
+If you want to avoid the busy travel season altogether, May can be a good time to travel, when the weather is still mild enough for outdoor activities.

 Start your visit to Denmark by celebrating the country's Independence Day on June 5.
 Independence Day in Denmark is also called Constitution Day because it commemorates the anniversary of the signing of the constitution of 1849 (making Denmark a constitutional monarchy) and the constitution of 1953.
 Alternatively, if you want to party, take part in a massive rave festival, called Distortion, held in early June each year in Copenhagen.

-If you visit in May, July, August or September, you'll still find plenty of options to keep you busy.
-Any of those months can be a great time to hear the singing trees in Aalborg, located in north Jutland, about four hours by car from Copenhagen.
-Visitors can literally push a button on some of the trees and hear tunes by such musicians as Sting, Kenny Rogers, Rod Stewart, Elton John and the Vienna Philharmonic Orchestra.
-And, what's a trip to Denmark -- where the Vikings used to live -- without a cruise on a Viking ship?
-You can board such a boat, sponsored by the Maritime Research Centre, right in Copenhagen.
+- Summer is a great time to hear the singing trees in Aalborg's Park of Music.
+Located in north Jutland, about four hours by car from Copenhagen, this park is home to trees planted by musicians who have visited the city.
+Visitors can literally push a button on some of the trees and hear tunes by such musicians as Sting, Kenny Rogers, Rod Stewart, Elton John, and the Vienna Philharmonic Orchestra.

 Fall in Denmark is quite cool and the weather can sometimes be a bit unpredictable.
 If you visit, be sure to pack a raincoat as this season's "outpourings," or heavy rains, are quite common.
 Regardless of the weather, the lines to visit the most popular attractions are much shorter than during the summer months.
 Temperatures aren't too cold yet, which means exploring outside, on foot or via bike, is still easily possible.